adrelanos/aeternity-wiki/Merkle-Trees.md

     Bob sent her and the hash of the data.

     What Alice will do next is us the same cryptographic hash function that Bob used, and create a hash of the data that she received: referred to as a checksum.
 Lets say that Alice received the below sentence from Bob.

-### æternity the blockchain to rule them all
+### æternity is the blockchain to rule them all

 The hash of the above sentence is:
-`45c93bfadb67691456e61e011ba4652125c16303304ecb2ab31d6f033ef09180`
+`a931b75f2afee220bf3a62f8a8f67301c932a2a7cd8ac5ce26831896b9b433fb`

-    I am sure you have notices 2 things.
-First is that the 2 hashes values are completely different.The second is the hashes are larger  than  the actual size of the data that was  hashed.
+    I am sure you have noticed 2 things.
+First is that the 2 hashes values are completely different.
+The second is the hashes are larger than the actual size of the data that was  hashed.
 Would this not mean that hashes are inefficient?
 Why is this?

     Well, to answer the  first question.
 If you look carefully you will notice that the exclamation point is missing from the sentence that Alice received.
     This is the reason the 2 hash values are different.
 For some reason the data was altered while in transit to  Alice.

     Alice however, does not need to know what the original sentence looked like
     to know it has been altered.
 As you can see even a very small change in the
     data will result in completely different outcomes when using a cryptographic hash function.

     Now, to answer the second question.
 As stated above, cryptograhic hash func-